tkharris/java-l1-splines/README.md

-**A Java Implementation of an L1-Regularized Spline Process**
+*A Java Implementation of an L1-Regularized Spline Process*

 ![global temperature data](crutem3.png "L1 spline of annual temperates")

-Typically splines for noisy signal reconstruction are regularized with a weighted L2 term, resulting from the least-squares fitting motivation.
+Typically splines for noisy signal reconstruction are regularized with a weighted L2 term.
 Tepper and Sapiro[1] describe an efficient numerical scheme for using an L1 term instead, yielding better robustness to outliers.

 I have implemented the described algorithm in Java, using the [ND4J](https://nd4j.org/index.html) library, which uses a BLAS backend